 I booked with Skyscanner.
 Who should I get in touch with to cancel or make changes?

-This depends on who you bought your travel from.
 There are two ways to buy travel through the Skyscanner site or app: buy from a partner or book with us.
 Skyscanner’s partners’ are the travel agencies, airlines, hotels, and car hire companies you can book with through our site and app.
-If you booked with a partner, you’ll need to contact them to cancel or make changes to your booking.
+If you booked with a partner, you’ll need to contact them directly to cancel or make changes to your booking.
 If you booked your travel with Skyscanner on our site or in the app, then check your booking confirmation for details on all the ways to get help.
 Not sure who you bought your travel from?
 Check your confirmation email or your bank statement for details on who the payment was made to.

 How has coronavirus changed people’s attitudes toward travel?